GruppenD/git-introduction/README.md

 [GNU License] {LICENSE}

 ### Important commands
-git status
+git status - for status -
-git add
-git commit
-git push
-git pull
+git add - for adding files to git - git commit - comment on the files - git push - push the changes onto github - git pull - pull the changes from github -